PeeperLab/CopywriteR/README.md

 ## Installation R-package:

-After installing the required tools as described above you can download the pre-compiled ENCODER R-package and annotation files.
+After installing the required tools as described above you can download the pre-compiled ENCODER R-package.
 The package can be installed from the command line using the following command:

     $ R CMD INSTALL ENCODER*.tar.gz